 Now that we got some general town information out in the open, let’s focus on shopping!

-Norton's Jewerly, a family owned and operated jewelry store offering high-end jewelry at very reasonable prices.
+Norton's Jewelry, a family owned and operated jewelry store offering high-end jewelry at very reasonable prices.
 The shop features an array of jewelry items such as rings, necklaces and bracelets in a variety of cuts and stones.
-Located inside the jewelry store is also Norton's Indian Territory Museum, which showcases a unique display of old soda pop bottles, arrowheads, antiques, historical area documents and more.
+Located inside the jewelry store is also Norton's Indian Territory Museum, which showcases a private collection of old soda pop bottles, arrowheads, antiques, historical area documents and more.
 Make a special trip to Norton's and pick out a sparkling piece of jewelry as you peruse the fascinating walls of the Indian Territory Museum.

 Last but certainly not least on this shopping list is Levine's Antiques.
 This is a lovely antique store located in downtown Marietta.
 This one-of-a-kind shop features a wide range of local antique items, classic collectibles and old-fashioned furniture.
 Levine's also carries an assortment of kitchen items including tableware, glassware, cooking utensils and more.
 When in or around Marietta, be sure to stop by for a lovely antique shop-a-thon in the country-vintage setting of Levine's!

 I don’t know about you, but after all that shopping I would be pretty hungry.
 Time to talk food!